amatveiakin/polykit/HOWTO.md

      please tell me if you do :) As a workaround I've been using Windows Subsystem for Linux (WSL).
 Note that in this case the entire stack (Bazel, C++ compiler, Python) needs to be installed in WSL.

+Note that Bazel runs Python in a hermetic way and maintains all dependencies itself.
+Python packages installed in the system will not be available to Bazel and vice versa.
+In order to add a new Python dependency for pybind code, add it to `pybind/requirements.txt`.

 # Execute